louis-young/website-boilerplate/README.md

 ### Linting

 All of your markup, Sass and JavaScript is automatically linted on change.
-The output will appear in the console and will prevent poor code, bad conventions and will help to lower the amount of silent/runtime errors.
+The output will appear in the console and will prevent poor code, bad convention, and will help to lower the amount of silent/runtime errors.

 This can also be run as a separate task by running `$ npm run lint`.

-The linters can be individually configured by editing the associated linter configuration file in the `configuration` directory.
+The linters can be independently configured by editing the associated linter configuration file in the `configuration` directory.

 ### Sourcemaps

 When using compilers and combining files, you need to keep track (a map) of where this code originated from.
 This helps immensely when debugging a project as you can see which file an error originated from, and view the associated source code.

-Simply use developer tools as you would usually, it's all handled for you.
+Simply use developer tools as you would usually, it's all handled automatically.

 ### Convention